szczyglis-dev/py-gpt/docs/source/configuration.rst

 * ``Show debug menu``: Makes the developer/debug menu and its diagnostic actions visible in the application UI.
 It is intended for troubleshooting and development rather than normal use.
 Default: False.

-* ``Log Level``: Controls the verbosity of application logging: ``1`` records INFO-level diagnostics and ``2`` records DEBUG-level detail.
+* ``Log level``: Controls the verbosity of application logging: ``1`` records INFO-level diagnostics and ``2`` records DEBUG-level detail.
 Starting PyGPT with ``--debug=1`` or ``--debug=2`` overrides this setting and forces logging to ``%workdir%/app.log``.

-* ``Log and debug context``: Writes conversation-context input/output diagnostics to the configured logs/console, helping trace what context is being built and processed.
+* ``Log conversation processing``: Writes conversation-context input/output diagnostics to the configured logs/console, helping trace what context is being built and processed.
 Because context can contain user data, disable or protect logs when debugging is not required.
 Default: True.

-* ``Log and debug events``: Logs application event dispatch and handling, which is useful for tracing UI/controller workflows and plugin hooks.
+* ``Log events``: Logs application event dispatch and handling, which is useful for tracing UI/controller workflows and plugin hooks.
 It can be noisy during normal use.
 Default: False.

 * ``Log plugin usage to console``: Prints plugin invocation/activity diagnostics to the console so plugin execution can be traced during development or troubleshooting.
 Default: False.